 a note on default random number generators

-If one is writing a new application that needs a random number generator, one should not just use random number generators offered by the system or by the programming language adopted.
+If one is writing a new application that needs a random number generator, one should not just use random number generators offered by the system or by the chosen programming language.
 Most programming languages have adopted flawed generators.
-Java, for example, offers the package java.Util.Random which is based on the pseudorandom number generator drand48.
-It failed 5 tests in SmallCrush in less than a minute; [27], section 9, page 8.
+Java, for example, offers the package java.Util.Random, which is based on the pseudorandom number generator drand48.
+It failed five tests in SmallCrush in less than a minute [27].

 The default pseudorandom number generator in both Python and PHP is mt19937, Mersenne Twister [20].
-It passes SmallCrush, but actually fails the linear complexity test, not included in TestU01’s small battery.
-The linear complexity test is a quick test to run and could have been included in the small battery.
-The number 19937 in its name is due to is huge period of size 219937-1.
-Despite having been a promising pseudorandom number generator, mt19937 can be totally predicted after collecting a sample of size 624; [18], section 2.2.
+It passes SmallCrush, but actually fails the linear complexity test, which is not included in TestU01 even though it is a quick test to run and could have been part of the small battery.
+The number 19937 in Mersenne Twister’s name is due to its huge period of size 219937-1.
+Despite having been a promising pseudorandom number generator, mt19937 can be totally predicted after collecting a sample of size 624 [18].

-In C++, besides mt19937, the standard library also offers minstd and ranlux, two well-known generators, but minstd fails 9 tests out of 15 of the small battery and ranlux is not much better; [23], section 7.
+In C++, besides mt19937, the standard library also offers minstd and ranlux, two well-known generators, but minstd fails 9 tests out of 15 of the small battery, and ranlux is not much better [23].

-Exceptionally, some programming languages offer good alternatives.
-For example, the default pseudorandom number generator in the Racket programming language, from the Lisp family, is Pierre L’Ecuyer’s mrg32k3a [28], which did pass SmallCrush when it was tested [27], but also passes BigCrush; [23], section 7, table I.
+As an exception, some programming languages offer good alternatives.
+For example, the default pseudorandom number generator in the Racket programming language from the Lisp family is Pierre L’Ecuyer’s mrg32k3a [28], which did pass SmallCrush when it was tested [27] and also passes BigCrush [23].

-If an application requires cryptography, a well-known computationally secure pseudorandom number generator is based on the stream cipher ChaCha20 [29].
+For applications that require cryptography, a well-known computationally secure pseudorandom number generator is based on the stream cipher ChaCha20 [29].
 ChaCha20 has replaced RC4 in OpenBSD starting at version 5.4, in NetBSD in version 7.0 and replaced SHA-1 in the Linux kernel since version 4.8.
 These events present evidence that ChaCha20 is currently well regarded.

 on the insufficiency of the nist sp 800-22 suite

-Notwithstanding the “sobering” results of TestU01 [23], table I, section 7, [18], section 2.1.2, published in 2007, it’s not hard to find publications ignoring it [30], [31], [32], section 4, page 304, while giving attention to the software package provided by NIST SP 800-22.
-Enough flaws of the NIST SP 800-22 statistical test suite have been previously reported [33]-[37].
-It is now presented one more result regarding the insufficiency of the NIST SP 800-22 statistical test suite implementation.
+Notwithstanding the ‘sobering’ results of TestU01 [23], [18], it is not hard to find publications ignoring it [30], [31], [32] while giving attention to the software package provided by NIST SP 800-22.
+Enough flaws of this test suite have been previously reported [33]-[37], but we will now present one more result regarding the insufficiency of the NIST SP 800-22 statistical test suite implementation.

-It’s known that the Fibonacci sequence, taken as a random number generator, is not satisfactorily random, but a “much better” variation, though never published, was proposed in 1958 by G. J. Mitchell and D. P. Moore in [1], section 3.2.2, page 26.
+It is known that the Fibonacci sequence is not satisfactorily random to operate as a random number generator, but a ‘much better’ variation was proposed in 1958 by G. J. Mitchell and D. P. Moore, though it was never published.
 Using an output of 32-bit integers, let us call mm32 this pseudorandom number generator defined by the sequence

 Xn=Xn-24+Xn-55 mod m

 where n ≥55, m is even, and X0,X1,…,X54 are arbitrary integers not all even.
-The constants 24 and 55 were chosen so that the least significant bits of the sequence, that is the sequence Xn mod 2, will have period of length 255-1, implying the sequence Xn must also have a period of the same length; [1], section 3.2.2, page 27.
+The constants 24 and 55 were chosen so that the least significant bits of the sequence, that is the sequence Xn mod 2, will have a period of length 255-1, implying the sequence Xn must also have a period of the same length [1].